johan162/hpdf_table/docs/GettingStarted.md

 ## Creating a PDF page infrastructure
 Before we start creating a
 table we need to setup a plain PDF page with the core HPDF library.
-The HPDF library has excellent documentation on how to do this and we will use the same simple setup for all our examples.
+The HPDF library has excellent documentation on how to do this, and we will use the same simple setup for all our examples.
 We will create a document in A4 size that have one page.
 For this we use a few utility functions and our `main()` will always have the following structure: